Happy late summer solstice, everyone! We hope you’re enjoying shincha (i.e., new harvest tea or first flush tea of the season) as much as we are.

 We do believe this process will be meaningful, and exploring this question will shed light on the diversity of high quality and specialty teas all across Japan.
 While most tea aficionados are familiar with the main types such as sencha, gyokuro and kabusecha, not everyone may appreciate the regional terroir that makes a gyokuro from Uji different from the one from Yame.
 So, we will start a series of blog posts first highlighting some of the most well-known tea producing prefectures in Japan (e.g., Kagoshima, Shizuoka, Kyoto, Saitama), discussing which types of tea they produce and highlighting where particularly well respected types of tea are produced.
 Along the way we will feature some regional specialties and consider how environment and history have danced to create some really amazing teas and unique tea traditions.

-Upcoming in these blog series, we’ll touch on a few of the tea producing prefectures and specific regions, traveling from South to North:
+Upcoming in these blog series, we’ll touch on a few of the major tea producing prefectures and specific regions, traveling from South to North:

 - Kagoshima - Osumi (includes Shibushi area) and Satsuma peninsulas, Yakushima and Tanegashima Islands.